aliamrrr/Passes_paper/README.md

    pip install -r requirements.txt

 2. **Download the model**
-   Download the pre-trained player_detect.pt model weights using this link : https://drive.google.com/file/d/1FuibHhLGI7PvaZxSPrxhtdQxveyqdKTg/view?usp=drive_link and place them in a folder called models inside the project directory.
-The path should look like this:
+   For privacy purposes, you will not have access to the player detection model (trained by RBFA).
+The model used in this project is a DETR model trained on a ZIP dataset containing players, ball, referee, side referee, and staff member annotations.

+   The path looks like this:
    Passes_paper/models/player_detect.pt

 4. **Run the app with test video**: